MIDI Maze

 MIDI Maze holds a special place in gaming history as being one of the earliest (if not the first) first person shooters.
 Originally released for the Atari ST in 1987, MIDI Maze allowed multiple players to fight each other in deathmatch combat years before Doom became part of the vocabulary of every gamer.

-The first thing you will undoubtedly notice is that the actual game area itself only takes up 1/4th of the screen.
+The first thing you will undoubtedly notice is that the actual game area itself only takes up a third of the screen.
 This is due to the massive memory requirements of the game, and by using only a small portion of the screen the programmers were able to keep the frame rate incredibly smooth.
 A compass to the left helps the player keep his bearings in the maze, while the smiley display above it shows the players current health (very similar to the Doom face).
 To the right is the players 'kill' count display, which shows how many other players he has eliminated.
 Above the screen there is a musical staff which displays each player's 'kill' count as a sort of graph.
 Each player is displayed as a note, and the more 'kills' each player has, the higher they appear on the scale.
 This is an obvious nod to the musical origins of the game, although ironically due to memory limitations there is no music in the game.
 The bottom of the screen displays the chat log between players (this was years before real time chat became popular).
 Pressing Tab at any time will bring up a map of the maze.

 Prototype Box Artwork